 Haworth village center 0.5 miles.
 On a prominent hillside, in beautiful rolling countryside with uninterrupted views of Haworth, these three Haworth cottages, Haworth Farmhouse, Stable Loft and Stable Cottage, are situated on a lovely farm estate in the heart of Bronte Country.
 These delightful Haworth cottages have been carefully restored from old farm buildings, with parts dating back to the early 17th century.
 All of these cottages near Haworth have been comfortably furnished and decorated, retaining much of their original character and charm, making the two smaller properties Stable Loft and Stable Cottage ideal for two couples looking to explore the nearby Yorkshire Dales together, or combined with the larger Haworth Farmhouse is perfect for larger family gatherings or groups of friends to get together.
 Positioned in shared, spacious grounds, each of these Haworth cottages boasts fantastic views of the surrounding countryside, and outside, the large lawned garden with patio and furniture offers the perfect place for a quiet drink on a sunny evening, where the views extend towards the moors containing the haunting ruins of Top Withens, plus all three of these holiday homes surrounded by acres of farmland over which visitors can walk to Haworth or to the river at the bottom of the owner’s fields.
-The Haworth Farmhouse has the addition of a private lawned garden with its own hot tub for that extra bit of luxury.
+The Haworth Farmhouse has the addition of a private lawned garden for that extra bit of luxury.
 Formerly home to the Bronte sisters, Haworth is steeped in literary history and has much to offer visitors including traditional pubs, restaurants and cafes.
 A variety of walks can be found from the cottage grounds, allowing visitors to dreamily follow the footsteps of Cathy and Heathcliff across the fantastic rugged moorland.
 Skipton is nearby with its cobbled streets and delightful castle, offering ready access to the Yorkshire Dales, whilst further afield is the Victorian spa town of Harrogate which boasts fabulous shops, an excellent theatre and the fantastic Royal Pump Room Museum.
 Three charming Haworth cottages, perfect for exploring all this lovely area has to offer.

 A pretty and intricately designed farmhouse, knitted together by meadow views, located within the heart of Bronte Country, West Yorkshire.